jakeisnt/nixcfg/README.md

 You should now be able to rebuild.
-If there are duplicate configuration options, preferentially remove those from your configuration, but not without making sure that this repository is removing something important!
+If there are duplicate configuration options, preferentially remove those from your configuration, but not without making sure that you don't remove something important!

 You now have a working system with this configuration : )